Horizons Program

 About the program

-Horizons is a doctoral training program, hosted by the Melbourne Centre for Cities.
-Through it selected graduate researchers will developed a suite of skills designed to further their postdoctoral careers, building on intersecting disciplines, campuses, sectors and countries.
+Horizons is a doctoral training program, jointly hosted by the Melbourne Centre for Cities and RMIT University's Centre for Urban Research.
+Over six months selected graduate researchers will developed a suite of skills designed to further their postdoctoral careers, building on intersecting disciplines, campuses, sectors and countries.

-Each year the Centre will select a cohort of doctoral researchers from across Melbourne to share their research, knowledge and ideas on working across disciplinary, industry and international intersections.
+Each year a cohort of doctoral researchers from across Melbourne are competitively selected to share their research, knowledge and ideas on working across disciplinary, industry and international intersections.

 Time commitment

-The Horizons program is a six-month program running from late May to early November 2023 in conjunction with the Centre's City Building series.
+The Horizons program is a six-month program running from late May to October.

 What does participation involve?

-- 3 hours independent learning in preparation for each monthly session
+• 2 hours of independent learning in preparation for each monthly session

 All sessions will be run in person at the University of Melbourne's Parkville Campus.
 It is not a requirement to be present for every session.
-However, regular participation is expected and candidates should only apply if they can attend at least 80% of the program.
+However, regular participation is expected and candidates should only apply if they are able to attend at least 80% of the program.

 There is no cost associated with taking part in the program.